zeevachaver/Breast-Cancer-ML-Research/README.md

 # Comparing 10 different machine learning models to find the best one for breast cancer classification

+## To replicate:
+1. Downlaod .ipynb file
+2. Upload to Jupyter Notebook or Colab
+3. Run!

 ## Logistic Regression

 Logistic Regression is a machine learning model that is good for categorizing numerical data.